mycalibration/mycalibration.github.io/docs/index.md

 ### Sign Up & Sign In
-Signing up a user account can be done with the help of engineering@keller-druck.com There is already a free demo account  'demo1234' with the password 'demo1234' to see some demo data-
+Signing up a user account can be done with the help of engineering@keller-druck.com There is already a free demo account  'demo1234' with the password 'demo1234' to see some demo data.

 ![login example](./media/login-demo1234.png?raw=true)